eitan-rosati/portfolio/README.md

-## Eitan Rosati Portfolio
+### About
 I am Eitan, A Software Engineering student and a student at Yandex Practicum Data Science program.

-I have large experience in various packages in Python(Including Pandas, Sklearn, Matplotlib, Numpy and others).
+I have a large experience in various packages in Python(Including Pandas, Sklearn, Matplotlib, Numpy and others).

+During my studies I did different projects of data science and data analysis.

 In this days I look for a job, I am intrested in data related positions (like - Data Scientist, Data analyst and Data Engineer)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Data Analysis projects

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for